 12 September 2012 Wind River has new software platform for Internet of Things Wind River has software platform for Internet of Things Embedded software specialist Wind River has launched a new platform for the Internet of Things based on its Linux operating system and middleware.
 The Wind River Intelligent Device Platform is a complete software development environment for M2M applications with support for the new Intel Intelligent Systems Framework.
 It contains security features designed for M2M development, smart and connected capabilities and validated and flexible device management software.
 The core of the platform is a layer that contains configuration and build information for integrating other M2M components to generate an optimised, functional run-time image.
 Santhosh Nair, general manager of intelligent systems group at Wind River, commented: "Connectivity, security, optimisation and adherence to industry standards are required in order to successfully develop smart connected devices and services, and this is precisely the value that Wind River brings to the table.
 This platform maximises the value of M2M technology by building on an integrated foundation of software, middleware and board support packages with cutting edge tools and development environments."
-Author Laura Hopperton Comment on this article Websites http://www.windriver.com Companies Wind River UK Ltd This material is protected by Findlay Media copyright See Terms and Conditions.
+Author Laura Hopperton Comment on this article Websites http://www.windriver.com Companies Wind River UK Ltd This material is protected by MA Business copyright See Terms and Conditions.
 One-off usage is permitted but bulk copying is not.
 For multiple copies contact the sales team.
 Enjoy this story?
 People who read this article also read...
-NIDays 2013 NIDays is a technical conference designed specifically for ...
+Alternative back-up power With outdoor events like concerts, events and festivals now ...
+Read Article NIDays 2013 NIDays is a technical conference designed specifically for ...
 Read Article Southern Manufacturing This year, Southern Manufacturing and Electronics is set to be ...
 Read Article Remotely access up to 16 ...
 Lantronix is set to launch its latest evolution device/terminal ...
 Read Article What you think about this article: Add your comments Name Email Comments Your comments/feedback may be edited prior to publishing.
 Not all entries will be published.
 Please view our Terms and Conditions before leaving a comment.